SWOT Analysis: How To Do One [With Template & Examples]

 Now that we’ve explored the nuances involved with a SWOT analysis, let’s fill out a SWOT template using Starbucks as an example.

-Here’s how we’d fill out a SWOT template if we were Starbucks:
+Here’s how I would fill out a SWOT template if I were a part of Starbucks’s marketing team.

 Restaurant Small Business SWOT Analysis

-Some small business marketers may have difficulty relating to the SWOTs of big brands like Apple and Starbucks.
-Here’s an example of how a dine-in Thai restaurant might visualize each element.
+Here’s an example of how a dine-in Thai restaurant might visualize each SWOT element.

-Small restaurants can lean into their culinary expertise and service skills to find opportunities for growth and brand awareness.
+If I owned a small restaurant, I would lean into my culinary expertise and service skills to find opportunities for growth and brand awareness.
 A SWOT analysis can also help identify weaknesses that can be improved, such as menu variation and pricing.

-While a restaurant might not be as worried about high-level lawsuits, a small business might be more concerned about competitors or disruptors that might enter the playing field.
+While a restaurant might not be as worried about high-level lawsuits, a small business might be more concerned about competitors or disruptors that might enter the playing field, or well, allergies.

 Local Boutique SWOT Analysis